timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/design-tick-schema.md

 If you want to ingest real-time market data, instead of sample data, check out our complementing tutorial
-[Ingest real-time financial websocket data][ingest-real-time] and ingest data driectly from the [Twelve Data][twelve-data] financial API.
+[Ingest real-time financial websocket data][ingest-real-time] to ingest data directly from the [Twelve Data][twelve-data] financial API.

 [hypertable]: /how-to-guides/hypertables/